 I have been researching contestations around intensive livestock farming developments for an ESRC funded PhD.
-I have submitted my thesis and am currently writing several articles about my research.
+I successfully defended my thesis in January 2021 and am currently writing several articles about my research.
 I live in Shropshire and my research has focused on the planning regimes in Herefordshire and Shropshire.

 MSocSc Leisure and Tourism, University of Birmingham